promeG/XLog/README.md

 ### Step 2

 Add XLog to your project.
+XLog has no dependencies and small size (<10kB).

 ```groovy
 buildscript {